Flutterwave/Python-v2/README.md

 * ```IP```

 Optionally, you can add a custom transaction reference using the ```txRef``` parameter.
-Note that if you do not specify one, it would be automatically generated.
-We do provide a function for generating transaction references in the [Misc library](https://github.com/Flutterwave/rave-python/blob/master/rave_python/rave_misc.py).
+Note that if you do not provide one, it will be automatically generated.
+A function for generating transaction references is available in the [Misc library](https://github.com/Flutterwave/rave-python/blob/master/rave_python/rave_misc.py).

-A sample call is:
+Here is a sample call:

 ```py
 res = rave.Card.charge(payload)